KevGildea/KinePose/6DOF/README.md

 ### To Do:
 - [ ] Document the formatting of user inputs, and outputs.
+- [ ] Document and add to common HBM models.
 - [ ] Add user options for smoothing (user-defined, and informed by function value).
 - [ ] Fix threading issue.
 - [ ] Optional input of a custom pose.